liquidctl/liquidctl/docs/asus-aura-led-guide.md

 ## Status

-The `status` function currently returns a list of 6-byte values whose full meanings are not fully understood.
-This information is provided nevertheless in the hopes of encouraging someone to interpret them properly.
-However, on the first line the 3rd and 4th columns seem to represent the number of available ARGB and RGB channels, respectively.
+The `status` function returns the number of ARGB and RGB channels detected by the controller.
+If the command invoked with `--debug` flag, the entire reply from the controller will be displayed in groups of 6 bytes.
+This information has not been fully decoded, but is provided in the event that someone is able to decipher it.

-On Asus ProArt Z690-Creator WiFi we get the following (2 ARGB, 1 RGB):
+On Asus ProArt Z690-Creator WiFi the following is returned:
 ```
 % liquidctl -m Aura status
 AsusTek Aura LED Controller (experimental)